-Typically, credit cards have different APRs for purchases and balance transfers.
+Typically, credit cards have separate APRs applied to purchases and balance transfers.

-If you complete a balance transfer without a low introductory offer on new purchases, you will not be able to avoid paying interest on those purchases unless you pay your entire balance in full by the due date.
-Before you begin putting new charges on a balance transfer credit card, be sure to read the terms and conditions to understand the consequences of making new purchases.
+If your new credit card has a low introductory APR on balance transfers for a certain period, but the card doesn’t include a low introductory APR offer on new purchases, you will pay the standard interest rate on those purchases unless you pay your entire balance, including the balance you transferred, in full by the due date.
+Before you put new charges on a balance transfer credit card, be sure to read the terms and conditions.

-Once you have selected either an existing credit card or a new credit card to transfer your existing debt to, you will need to arrange the transfer with your balance transfer credit card issuer, who will need details about the account you are transferring funds from.
+Once you’ve selected a credit card to move your existing debt to, you can arrange the transfer with your card issuer.
+They’ll need details about the account you’re transferring a balance from.

-Some balance transfer credit cards will allow you to complete this transaction online.
+Some card issuers will allow you to complete this transaction online.

 How can you save money on balance transfers?